In 2014, the CDC and Department of Education published the first federal definition of bullying.

 - Take the high road and avoid bullying back.

-Addressing, preventing, and reducing bullying is a work-in-progress, so it’s important to act and react rather than sitting back and watching a major issue unfold.
+Addressing bullying is a work-in-progress, so it’s important to act rather than sitting back and watching the issue unfold.
 Students, parents, educators, and communities can—and should—all take part in the movement to make the classroom a safe space for all students.